cloud9c/taro/docs/api/core/App.md

 Provides access to user-defined or component-added assets.

 ### .<a>currentScene</a> : <span class="param">[Scene](api/core/Scene)</span>
 The scene that is currently active in the app.
-Default is **undefined**.

 ### .<a>domElement</a> : <span class="param">DOMElement</span>
 A canvas where the renderer draws its output.
 This is automatically created by the renderer in the constructor (if not provided already).